BlackHarpy/phaser-first/README.md

 # Phaser First Game

-My first Phaser Game using Typescript.

-Node server also made with Typescript.
+A boilerplate for making Phaser games with Typescript and Webpack.

+I'm supposed to add an explanation of the things I did to make it work :)

 ## Requirements

-This was made using Node v8.9.1
+This was made using Node v8.9.1.
-Don't know if an earlier version will work, so I recommend to run with this one.

 ## Running the Project